juice-shop/pwning-juice-shop/part2/broken-authentication.md

   now_ and watch the first episodes of [Futurama](http://www.imdb.com/title/tt0149460/) before you come back.
-* Unexpectedly, Bender also chose to answer his chosen question truthfully
+* Unexpectedly, Bender also chose to answer his chosen question truthfully.
-* Hints to the answer to Bender's question can be found in publicly available information on the internet
+* Hints to the answer to Bender's question can be found in publicly available information on the internet.
-* If a seemingly correct answer is not accepted, you _might_ just need to try some alternative spelling
+* If a seemingly correct answer is not accepted, you _might_ just need to try some alternative spelling.
-* Brute forcing the answer should be next to impossible
+* Brute forcing the answer should be next to impossible.

 ### Exploit OAuth 2.0 to log in with the CISO's user account